MartinBlackburn/Website-Debugger/README.md

 Images without alt text
 Links without a href
 Lists with child elements that aren't li's
-Forms without method or action
+Forms without a method or action
-Inputs without name
+Inputs without a name
-Inputs without type
+Inputs without a type
 Submit input without a value
+Elements with an empty class or ID

 ####Yellow errors
 Empty elements, except for images, textareas, inputs and a element with 'clear' as a class.
-Images with empty alt text
+Images with an empty alt text
-Links with empty href
+Links with an empty href
-Links with href of '#' or containing 'javascript'
+Links with a href of '#' or containing 'javascript'
-Forms with emprty method
+Forms with an empty method
 Elements with inlines styles as these should be avioded where possible
 Elements with IDs as these shouldn't be used in CSS